Drinking culture: Islamic world

 Alcoholic drinks are generally prohibited under Islamic thought, with the Quran including several verses that admonish the consumption of khamr, an Arabic term meaning intoxicants that is interpreted to include most forms of alcohol and psychoactive drugs.
 Due to this, Islamic countries have low rates of alcohol consumption, and it is completely banned in several of them while strictly controlled in others (such as consumption being allowed only in private places or by non-Muslims).
 However, a minority of Muslims do drink and believe consuming alcohol is not Qur'anically forbidden, such as the Alevi Muslims of Turkey.

 Research suggests that predominantly Muslims, who live in Muslim-majority or major Muslim minority countries, believe that drinking alcohol is "morally wrong".
 This figure is as high as 90% in places including Indonesia, Malaysia, Pakistan and the Palestinian territories.
-However the view that is it morally wrong is considerably lower in Afghanistan, Azerbaijan and Tajikistan, where 1 in 4 Muslims don't think of it as morally wrong.
-On the other hand, Turkey, Kazakhstan, Bosnia-Herzegovina and Tunisia are among the countries where more than 1 in 10 Muslims view drinking alcohol as "morally acceptable".
+However the view that is it morally wrong is lower in Afghanistan, Azerbaijan and Tajikistan, where 1 in 4 Muslims don't think of it as morally wrong, and in countries such as Turkey, Kazakhstan, Bosnia-Herzegovina and Tunisia, where more than 1 in 10 Muslims view drinking alcohol as "morally acceptable".
 Muslims in Chad and Mozambique were found in the study to have the most lenient attitude towards drinking alcohol, with 23% and 20% respectively considering it morally acceptable (albeit both still have majorities considering alcohol consumption to be morally wrong).

 Muslim-majority countries produce a variety of regional distilled beverages such as arrack and rakı.
 There is a long tradition of viticulture in the Middle East, particularly in Egypt (where it is legal) and in Iran (where it is banned).